PeterJBurke/installmavlinkrouter2024/README.md

 ## How it works:

+The script first checks if MAVLink Router is already installed.
+If it is, it will skip the download and compilation steps to save time.

-The script installs required packages using apt-get install, including:
+If not already installed, the script installs required packages using apt-get install, including:
 * Basic development tools (git, gcc, etc.)
 * Serial support packages (raspi-config, minicom, screen)
 * MAVLink router dependencies